Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/objective-c/ios/README.md

 # Additional samples for Objective-C on iOS

 Theses samples demonstrate more advanced techniques for speech recognition with the Microsoft Cognitive Services Speech SDK.
-For an introduction to the SDK, please refer to the [quickstart article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-objectivec-ios) on the SDK documentation page for step-by-step instructions.
+For an introduction to the SDK, please refer to the [quickstart articles for speech recognition](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-objectivec-ios) and [speech synthesis](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-text-to-speech-objectivec-ios) on the SDK documentation page for step-by-step instructions.

 ## Connection object sample